 • postoperative exams

-• one pair of prescription glasses after the surgery
+• one pair of prescription glasses with standard lenses or contact lenses after the surgery

 Medicare Part A covers inpatient hospital stays.
 People do not usually require an overnight stay after cataract surgery.
 However, if a hospital stay is necessary due to significant complications, Part A will cover the extra accommodation costs.

-Medicare Advantage, or Medicare Part C, plans are the alternative to traditional Medicare.
+Medicare Advantage (Part C) plans are an alternative to Original Medicare (parts A and B).
 Because of this, they need to provide at least the same coverage for everything, including cataract surgery.

-Medicare Part D is a prescription drug plan available to people who have Medicare parts A and B. If a person with a Part D plan needs a prescription drug to take at home following cataract surgery, their plan will likely cover part of the cost.
+Medicare Part D is a prescription drug plan available to people who have Medicare Part A and Part B. If a person with a Part D plan needs a prescription drug to take at home following cataract surgery, their plan will likely cover part of the cost.

 Medicare supplement plans, also known as Medigap plans, are private insurance policies that help people pay the 20% of costs excluded from Medicare coverage.
-For instance, these plans may pay deductibles, copayments, and other out-of-pocket expenses.
+These plans may pay deductibles, copayments, and other out-of-pocket expenses.

 Although Medicare usually covers cataract surgery that a doctor deems medically necessary, the requirements for coverage vary between regions.
 Before undergoing the procedure, a person may wish to check the regulations of their local Medicare carrier.

-Medicare does not cover the remaining 20% of the cost of cataract surgery.
+Medicare Part B does not cover the remaining 20% of the cost of cataract surgery.
 Plans may also exclude certain other charges, including deductibles and medications such as eye drops.

-An individual’s share of the cost of cataract surgery depends on the type of operation they need to have.
+An individual’s share of the cost of cataract surgery depends on the type of operation they have.

-During cataract surgery, a surgeon inserts a type of lens called an intraocular lens (IOL).
-However, Medicare may not cover all types of IOL.
-It does pay for monofocal lenses, however, which surgeons typically use.
+During cataract surgery, a surgeon inserts an intraocular lens (IOL).
+Medicare may not cover all types of IOLs.
+However, it does pay for monofocal lenses.

 Although other lenses, including multifocal and toric lenses, are available, Medicare may not cover these.
-It also does not pay for procedures exclusive to the implantation of these more advanced lenses that a surgeon would not perform for a traditional monofocal lens.
+It also does not pay for procedures relating to the implantation of these more advanced lenses if a surgeon would not perform them for a traditional monofocal lens.

 Lifestyle factors and daily activities determine the best type of lens for a person receiving cataract surgery.
 They will need to discuss this with their eye surgeon and remain aware of the extra costs associated with more advanced lenses.